Rescue Operations

 Unlike rescue operations in the Mediterranean, saving lives in countries on the Balkan route is generally not carried out as part of rescue operations focused on refugees and other migrants, but are incorporated into national civil protection systems, and are, in the case of emergencies in nature, performed on “‘inaccessible’, ‘rough,’ ‘hilly’ and ‘wooded’ terrain, even in locations with ‘mines’, in harsh, cold weather” (Popović et al. 2022: 67) based on individual reports.
 In contrast to self-organized life-saving actions in the Mediterranean, non-governmental organizations, activist groups and individuals on the Balkan migration route deal with rescue only indirectly and sporadically.
 In these instance, the people on the move whose lives are threatened are referred to state rescue services, as was the case in the rescue of a “twenty-two-year-old migrant from Afghanistan” after the local Protection and Rescue Service in Pljevlja was contacted by an “activist from the non-governmental sector.”
 One such example points to, in addition to the mediating role of activists in state-coordinated rescue operations, the two-fold responsibility of state actors and services – their responsibility for endangering life and their responsibility for saving it – the action was initiated after a member of a non-governmental organization from Belgrade received a call for help from a family of seven banished into a forest near the Serbian-Bulgarian border, immediately after they were issued decisions on the intention to initiate asylum applications in Serbia (Stojić Mitrović et al. 2020: 52-53).

 In non-EU countries, such as Montenegro, Serbia or Bosnia and Herzegovina, where everyday life and the movement of people on the move have been significantly less criminalized for years, which meant they were not exposed to dangerous situations or death as often, news about saving lives are not presented in the media to the same extent and are not part of the strategy of humanitarianization of border control, for which Croatia is an extreme example.
 The Croatian police regularly issues detailed public announcements on the rescues and publishes press releases and media articles with such information in a dedicated section on its website.
-Headlines such as “42 Migrants Found Near Novska, Saved at the Last Minute from Suffocating” or “Dramatic Rescue: Migrants Stuck in Deep Snow, Police Officers Carry Hypothermic Children in Their Arms” in the tried and tested tradition of combining sympathy with repression (Fassin 2005) add a “humanitarian note” to a context otherwise shaped almost exclusively as an issue of security (Hameršak and Pleše 2021).
+Headlines such as “42 Migrants Found Near Novska, Saved at the Last Minute from Suffocating” or “Dramatic Rescue: Migrants Stuck in Deep Snow, Police Officers Carry Hypothermic Children in Their Arms” in the tried and tested tradition of combining compassion with repression (Fassin 2005) add a “humanitarian note” to a context otherwise shaped almost exclusively as an issue of security (Hameršak and Pleše 2021).
 They introduce news about their rescue into the discursive field hitherto focused on the capture of migrants, and sometimes make it difficult to conclude whether the incident is actually a capture operation that is presented as a rescue operation, i.e., a rescue/capture, which is an expression sometimes used in the literature (e.g. Fontanari et al. 2022: 75).

 Photo: Ministry of Interior of the Republic of Croatia, 16 January 2019